Firewall

 2. Switch on Automate IP Blocking.

-Block an IP permanently if it triggers 10 similar attacks within 1 minute.
+Example: Block an IP permanently if it triggers 10 similar attacks within 1 minute.
+This eliminates repeated attack attempts without manual intervention.
+Whitelisted IPs are never blocked.

 Remove Unsafe Headers

-1. Go to Hide My WP > Firewall > Header Security.
+1. Go to WP Ghost > Firewall > Header Security.

 Block Theme Detectors